Tanya Grotter: Legal history

 While the series is legally published in Russia, it is not available in translation due to a lawsuit on behalf of J. K. Rowling and Time Warner.
 Having failed to obtain a cease and desist order in Russia, Rowling and Time Warner targeted publication in the Netherlands, where first translations of international editions are commonly published.
 In 2003, courts there prevented the distribution of a Dutch translation of the first in the series, Tanya Grotter and the Magical Double Bass, after Rowling and Time Warner's lawyers issued a cease and desist order, arguing that the Grotter books violated copyright law, specifically infringing on Rowling's right to control derivative works.
 Yemets and his Moscow-based publishers, Eksmo, argued unsuccessfully that the book constituted a parody, permitted under copyright.

 Later that year, as the Dutch translation Tanja Grotter en de magische contrabas was still legal in Belgium, the Flemish publishers Roularta Books decided to print 1,000 copies (and no more) in order to let people decide whether it was plagiarism, hoping that under those circumstances Rowling and her publishers would not sue.
-Rowling did not sue, but as there was a lot of interest in the book (Dutch people could buy the book by postal order from another Flemish publisher, Boekhandel VanIn), it was soon sold out.

 Subsequent history

-In 2003, after the first five books, the total circulation of Tanya Grotter books reached a million.
-As of 2006 the figure, including spinoffs, was approaching 3 million.
+In 2003, after the first five books, the total circulation of Tanya Grotter books reached one million.
+As of 2006 the figure, including spinoffs, was approaching three million.
 In a 2006 interview, Yemets said that he had moved on to "urban absurd comic genre fantasy" with the Buslaev series, but that there was still reader demand, and sufficient material, for an 11th Tanya book.
-He described the Tanya Grotter series as a purely Russian phenomenon, dependent on the language and culture, and commented that he would not place much faith in Tanya living a full life if she were brought to the playing field of Europe or America.
+He described the series as a purely Russian phenomenon, dependent on the language and culture, and commented that he would not place much faith in Tanya living a full life if she were brought to the playing field of Europe or America.
+Ian Dooley, in his review from Princeton University, points out that perhaps by reading Tanya Grotter readers can decide for themselves "whether or not the series is a parody or a piracy".

-In 2006, Yemets' books featured in the 10 best children's books 2006 in a reader's poll at the Pushkin Central Children's Library, Saint Petersburg.
-In July 2006, his Tanya Grotter and the Pearl Ring was the highest-selling children's book in Russia (his Methodius Buslaev: Vengeance of the Valkyries was #10, while JK Rowling's Harry Potter and the Half-Blood Prince and Harry Potter and the Order of the Phoenix ranked #2 and #6.
+In 2006, Yemets' books featured in the 10 best children's books of 2006 in a reader's poll at the Pushkin Central Children's Library, Saint Petersburg.
+In July 2006, his Tanya Grotter and the Pearl Ring was the highest-selling children's book in Russia (his Methodius Buslaev: Vengeance of the Valkyries was No. 10, while J. K. Rowling's Harry Potter and the Half-Blood Prince and Harry Potter and the Order of the Phoenix ranked No. 2 and No. 6.

+In spite of the lawsuits blocking the translation of the series into English, there are English translations for sale in the United States.
+The ADHD Book Club Podcast on November 28, 2023, aired an episode on Instagram discussing the first book of this series.
+It featured a partial reading by Snoop Dogg.